tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 {{< /tab >}}
 {{< /tabs >}}

-## Submit transactions using debit and prepaid cards through WebPay Plus {#submit-transactions-using-debit-and-prepaid-cards}
+## Submit Transactions Using Debit and Prepaid Cards Through WebPay Plus {#submit-transactions-using-debit-and-prepaid-cards}

 This method lets you process the bank debit and prepaid card payments of your customers.
 To integrate with these transactions, you must redirect the customer to the URL found in the response of the method.

 <img src="/assets/Payments/BankTransferReceiptCL.png" alt="PrintScreen" width="50%">

-### Parameters for request and response
+### Parameters for Request and Response

 <details>
 <summary>Request</summary>